-One of the most asked questions, as before, is the question “whether they are banned for macros in cs:go, in warface” or in other games, but I hasten to reassure you with macros for a4tech bloody mice, X7 loaded into the mouse itself, this possibility is almost zero, but first things first.
+One of the most asked questions, as before, is the question “whether they are banned for macros in CS:GO, in Apex Legends” or in other games, but I hasten to reassure you with macros for A4Tech bloody mouse, X7 loaded into the mouse itself, this possibility is almost zero (not zero), but first things first.

 Is it banned for macros on ordinary mouse?